In Person Learning FAQ

 What happens if a student does not keep his/her mask on while indoors?

 Wearing a face mask will fall under the Lisle 202 Dress Code Policy.
 Students will be reminded to keep the face mask in place.
 Assistance will be provided if necessary.
-If a student continues to struggle with face covering compliance, the student may be enrolled in the Lisle Virtual Academy.

 What happens if my child or I am vaccinated?